 Before we go any further, I am sure you are wondering how exactly you can gamble in a video game like Counter-Strike, which is a first-person shooter.
 You might think we’re talking about gambling on the outcome of a match, but that is not the case in this instance.

-This has already caused some controversy because there has been nothing stopping anyone with a Steam account from gambling and you only need to be 13 years old to create your own Steam account.
-There have already been many complaints leveled at Steam for allowing underage people to essentially gamble and stand the chance to win thousands of dollars’ worth of virtual goods.
+This has already caused some controversy because there has been nothing stopping anyone with a Steam account from gambling and you only need to be 13 years old to create your Steam account.
+There have already been many complaints levelled at Steam for allowing underage people to essentially gamble and stand a chance to win thousands of dollars’ worth of virtual goods.